learn-co-students/chicago-web-080320/02-intro-to-oo/README.md

 ## Discuss
 - What are the benefits of Object Oriented Programming?
+    - do more with less code, code organiziation
+    - more developer centric, it lets us write code that models the world around us

 - "In Ruby, everything is an object"
 - What is an object?
+    - data (attribute, properties) + behavior (methods, things we can do with an object)

 - What is the difference between a class and an instance?

 ## Deliverables